 Sky Brown was born on July 12, 2008.
-When the Women's Park Skateboarding competitions are on August 4 and 5, she will be 13 years and 24 and 25 days old, respectively.
-True, there have been isolated younger competitors in the history of the Olympics.
-And individual children have even won medals.
-At thirteen years and 268 days, Marjorie Gestring won Olympic gold for the USA at the 1936 Games in Berlin.
-The Greek gymnast Dimitrios Loundras was even only ten years and 218 days old in 1896 when he won the bronze medal with his team.
-South Korean Kim Yoon-mi is currently considered the youngest Olympic champion, winning gold in the short track relay at the 1994 Winter Games at 13 years and 83 days old.
-If Sky Brown wins this year, she would become the youngest Olympic champion ever.
-Sky already holds a record: at ten years old, she became the youngest professional skateboarder of all time.
+When the Women's Park Skateboarding competitions took place on August 4th and 5th, she was 13 years, 24 and 25 days old, respectively.
+There have been a few younger participants in the history of the Olympic Games.
+And some children have even won medals.
+At the age of thirteen and 268 days, Marjorie Gestring won Olympic gold for the USA at the 1936 Games in Berlin.
+The Greek gymnast Dimitrios Loundras was only ten years old and 218 when he and his team won the bronze medal in 1896.
+The South Korean Kim Yoon-mi is currently the youngest Olympic champion, she won gold in the 1994 Winter Games in the short track relay at the age of 13 years and 83 days.
+And now Sky Brown has done it: In the Women's Park competition, she won the bronze medal, making her the youngest ever female Olympic champion.
+But even before that, Sky held a record: at the age of ten, she became the youngest professional skateboarder of all time.

 - Sky already has a big medal in her nursery: in 2019 she won bronze at the World Championships in Sao Paulo, Brazil.